howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 ---
-title: Our Voices and Pens are Mighty
+title: Direct Action and Pen Activism
 keywords: release notes, announcements, what's new, new features
 last_updated: July 16, 2016
 summary: "If you cannot go to Minnesota, you can still take action locally and by writing and calling."